 Common Properties

-All Wisej controls are derived from the Wisej.Web.Control class and share many common properties and methods.
+All Wisej.NET controls are derived from the Wisej.Web.Control class and share many common properties and methods.
 While some properties are obvious: BackColor, Font, Text, etc. some other are related to more advanced functionality usually not found in any other web system.

 The list below is not complete, but it provides a lot of useful information.